 A quick word of caution…

-Beware of the temptation to use this as a crutch.
-I’ve seen many entrepreneurs spend all their time on minor things, refusing to focus on the majors in business, never get sales and eventually fold claiming the market wasn’t receptive, or the industry is down, or the economy is down, or…
+Beware the temptation to use this as a crutch.
+I’ve seen many entrepreneurs spend all their time on minor things, refusing to focus on the majors in business.
+When they fail to get sales and eventually fold, they throw the blame elsewhere, claiming the market wasn’t receptive, or the industry is down, or the economy is down, or…

 And that takes us to the third method…